-Quite simply, the most influential film magazine in the history, having literally created the notion of “auteurism” and counting Francois Truffaut and Jean-Luc Godard among its editorial alumni.
+Quite simply, the most influential film magazine ever conceived, having literally created the notion of “auteurism” and counting Francois Truffaut and Jean-Luc Godard among its editorial alumni.
 We should also mention that it’s in French.

 Sneak peek: Cahiers du Cinema’s annual top 10 lists